ramonskie/codex/openstack.md

-# Openstack Codex Walkthrough
+# OpenStack Codex Walkthrough

 ## Overview

-Welcome to the Stark & Wayne guide to deploying Cloud Foundry on Openstack.
+Welcome to the Stark & Wayne guide to deploying Cloud Foundry on OpenStack.
   This guide provides the steps to create authentication credentials, generate the underlying cloud infrastructure, then use Terraform to prepare a bastion host.